Palash-Jain369/Palash-Jain369/README.md

 <img src="https://github.com/Palash-Jain369/Palash-Jain369/blob/main/Banner_Cropped.jpeg"/>

 # Hi, I am Palash
-### I think of ways to make computers work differently than their intended purposes and use that knowledge for good and to earn money.
+### I peer at tecnology, peircing through layers of abstractions and figure out ways to make products built on it to work differently than their intended purposes.